RPertille/ChillModels/README.md

  - Unified Model of Chuine (Chuine, I. et al. 2016)

-#### Rafael Henrique Pertille, Marcos Robson Sachet and Idemir Citadin.
+#### Authors: Rafael Henrique Pertille, Marcos Robson Sachet and Idemir Citadin.
 ##### UTFPR - Campus Pato Branco

 The `ChillModels` package is hosted in GitHub.
 You can download it from GitHub using `devtools` package.